Opportunities at MoMath

 High School Integrators volunteer program

 Each academic year, MoMath accepts a very limited number of mathematically-talented high school students for ongoing volunteer roles in the Museum.
 The Integrators program offers a unique chance to improve interpersonal and communication skills, explore mathematical concepts, and learn valuable job skills.
 MoMath Integrators interact with visitors (on the Museum floor and online) and train with renowned mathematicians, professional educators, interpreters, and managers.
-The applicant pool is highly competitive and many Integrators go on to top colleges.
+The applicant pool is highly competitive, and many Integrators go on to top colleges.

 Students who participate in the summer program must commit to volunteer for five (eight-hour) days a week, including a Saturday or Sunday, for a minimum of eight weeks during the summer.
 The summer program typically runs from Memorial Day weekend to the weekend after Labor Day.
 Students who participate during the school year must commit approximately one eight-hour day per week, typically a Saturday or Sunday, from September through June.